Many Tombstone AZ attractions are found along Allen St. - but not all of them!

 Wonder which Tombstone Arizona attractions are enjoyable?
 We see people visiting town who've just missed some event or happening.
 They seemed to be unsure of the timing, of what there was to do - and where...

 We think that's awful - and we feel for them!
 We want our visitors to be able to enjoy everything, and see the exciting things they were hoping for.

 So we organized this page to help everyone out.
 We planned it to help you.
 If you have any questions or suggestions, though, for your own Tombstone Arizona must see attractions - please let us know!

-BE AWARE - Most shops & tours close at 5 pm, some at 6 pm.
+BE AWARE - Most shops & tours close at 5 pm, some at 6 pm, occasionally on the weekend a little later.
 Open later: Restaurants until about 8 p.m.
 Bars close about 9 pm, depending on amount of customers & day of the week (later Fri. & Sat.).
 Doc Holliday's always open latest.
 Big Iron has Poker Nights - they'll be open later for that.
-EXCEPTION - Last Saturday of the month is Tombstone at Twilight - shops stay open later & special events throughout the evening.

 Most Tombstone Arizona attractions are based on its history in the 1880s.
 Get a good overview, understand its past.
 We recommend you take aTombstone Tour.
 Learn about the famous wild west outlaws & lawmengunfighters, and its silver mining history.

 There are different tour styles, with different aims.
-We've taken a number of them, and there are no bad ones!
+We've taken most of them, and there are no bad ones!